 Measuring contributions of individuals in group collaborative efforts have been studied for several decades, in the context of software project management.
-Most programmers are familiar with the KLOC (thousand lines of code) measurement [14, 6], sometimes abused to measure productivity.
+Most programmers are familiar with the KLOC (thousand lines of code) measurement [15, 6] - it counts how many lines of software a programmer writes per week, and is analogous to text count.
 Although intended to measure the progress of a project, it also implicitly measures each programmers contribution to the project.
-What we propose in this paper can be thought of as combining KLOC with defects/KLOC, so that merit is a function of both amount of contribution and quality.

 The problem of measuring author contributions to the Wikipedia first arose during a debate on which group of authors was chiefly responsible for Wikipedia content.
-A count of edits indicated that a small group of dedicated authors gave the largest contribution [21]; this result was later disputed in [18], where it was argued that the majority of the content was due to the large number of authors who perform only occasional contributions to the Wikipedia.
+A count of edits indicated that a small group of dedicated authors gave the largest contribution [23]; this result was later disputed in [19], where it was argued that the majority of the content was due to the large number of authors who perform only occasional contributions to the Wikipedia.
 Kittur et al., [8] discovered that the percentage of edits made by the masses is larger and growing when compared to the authors who are either sysops or have a very large number of edits to their credit.
 Burke and Kraut use a wide variety of edit counts to predict the authors to be promoted to the status of Wikipedia administrators [3].
-There are many works that measure user contributions by the number of edits which authors make to an article [21, 22, 8, 17, 11, 16].
+There are many works that measure user contributions by the number of edits which authors make to an article [23, 24, 8, 18, 12, 17].
 In [8], they consider the number of edits as well as the change in edits and state that their conclusion remains unaffected with either of those measures.
-Wilkinson and Huberman show that the quality of an article improves with the number of edits and the number of distinct authors that revise that article [22].
+Wilkinson and Huberman show that the quality of an article improves with the number of edits and the number of distinct authors that revise that article [24].